trivalsion/programming/programs/farchat/plan.md

 # To Do
-* Add comments to all functions
+* Implement the fconsole and integrate it into the client
+* Implement P2P client networking part
-* Implement some unit tests, testing framework or CI/CD
+* Implement some unit tests, testing framework